-The Fund invests in listed equity shares denominated in United States Dollar, the functional currency of the fund.
-As the Funds' net asset values are reported in Rand, movements in the United States Dollar exchange rate in relation to the Rand would cause volatility in the Fund's Rand investment balances and unit prices.
-This is merely a result of translation from the functional currency to the presentation currency and is not presented in a sensitivity analysis.
-All material investments held by the fund at year end are denominated in the functional currency, United States Dollar, therefore, the fund is not exposed to foreign currency risk on these investments and no sensitivity analysis has been disclosed.
+The Fund invests in listed equity shares denominated in various currencies, with the functional currency of the Fund being United States Dollar.
+As the Fund's net asset values are reported in Rand, movements in the United States Dollar exchange rates in relation to the Rand would cause volatility in the Fund's Rand investment balances and unit prices.
+This is merely as a result of translation from the functional currency to the presentation currency, and is not presented in the sensitivity analysis below.
+The fund is, however, exposed to foreign currency risk on investments that are denominated in a currency other than United States Dollar.